 Here is the tentative publication schedule for the upcoming booklets.
 Note that these booklets are also sometimes called fascicles on the website, since these booklets represent finished portions of a forthcoming larger work still in progress.

-- “Hyphen-Mergent” Blends (anglimergent, convergent Friends, luthermergent, presbymergent, etc.) — November 2019
+- “Hyphen-Mergent” Terms (anglimergent, convergent Friends, luthermergent, presbymergent, etc.) — February 2020

-- Jewish Interdenominational Blends (conservadox, conservaform, flexidox, reconservadox, reformodox, etc.) — December 2019
+- Jewish Interdenominational Blend Words (conservadox, conservaform, flexidox, reconservadox, reformodox, etc.) — March 2020

-- Arminian-Calvinist Blends (armalvinist, arvinist, calminian, calviminan, etc.) — February 2020
+- “Calminians” and Their Kin: “Arminian/Calvinist” Blend Words (armalvinist, arvinist, calminian, calviminan, etc.) — March 2020

-- Christian Polity-Related Blends (congreterian, episcopresbygational, presbygational, prescopalian, etc.) — June 2020
+- Christian Polity Blend Words (congreterian, episcopresbygational, presbygational, prescopalian, etc.) — June 2020

-- Jewish Interreligious Non-Abrahamic Blends (bujew, hinjew, jewddhist, jewnitarian, jewitch, etc.) — August 2020
+- Jewish Interreligious Blend Words (bujew, hinjew, jewddhist, jewnitarian, jewitch, etc., excluding Abrahamic blend words like cashew and jewslim) — August 2020

 The bookstore is where some of the Mixed Blessings dictionary entries are already for sale in the form of booklets (also called fascicles) that contain finished entries that will be appearing in the forthcoming dictionary.